tet0fyl/Stitcher/README.md

-# Sticher Desktop And Android App
+# Stitcher Desktop And Android App

 >Image stitching or photo stitching is the process of combining multiple photographic images with overlapping fields of view to produce a segmented panorama or high-resolution image.